Types of Personal Injury Claims That We Handle

 When you or a loved one goes to live in a nursing home, you expect staff to provide the necessary level of care and attention.
 Nursing homes, however, are often understaffed and getting more crowded by the day, which can lead to mistakes or even intentionally wrong behavior that leads to injuries.
 Neglect, physical abuse, sexual abuse, and emotional abuse all take place in nursing homes in and around Mt.
 Pleasant, and residents can suffer many types of harm as a result.

-You might not consider slip and falls to be a serious type of accident, but they have the potential to result in surprisingly serious injuries.
+You might not consider slip and falls a serious type of accident, but they can result in surprisingly severe injuries.
 Whether you are grocery shopping, visiting a friend at an apartment complex, walking across a parking lot, or getting seated at a restaurant, hazards can exist that cause you to slip and fall, and victims cannot always catch themselves.
 Slips and falls commonly cause concussions, fractures, back injuries, broken hips, and soft tissue injuries.

-Property hazards can result in other types of accidents in addition to slip and falls, such as falls from heights, getting hit by falling objects, electrical accidents, toxic exposure, and more.
-In these cases, the business or property owner should be liable for harm resulting from their negligence.
+Property hazards can result in other types of accidents in addition to slips and falls, such as falls from heights, getting hit by falling objects, electrical accidents, toxic exposure, and more.
+In these cases, the business or property owner can be held liable for harm resulting from their negligence.

-The U.S. National Center for Injury Prevention and Control says accidental injuries are the leading cause of death for people ages one to 45 years old.
+The U.S. National Center for Injury Prevention and Control says accidental injuries are the leading cause of death for people under 45 years of age.
 Injury-related deaths affect everyone, regardless of someone’s age, race, or economic status.
 Unfortunately, the problem continues to grow.

 Hughey Law Firm Gets Results in Mt.
 Pleasant